 So far we proved that $F^Q_{\rho,\rho'}$ has a maximal rank.
 The quiver $Q^{\vee}$ and the representations $\rho^{\vee}$, $\rho'^{\vee}$ satisfy the same conditions as $Q$, $\rho$, $\rho'$, respectively.
 Therefore $F^{Q^{\vee}}_{\rho^{\vee},\rho'^{\vee}}$ has maximal rank.
 Now Lemma \ref{lemma about F_rhi,rhi'} (e) shows that $F^Q_{\rho',\rho}$ has maximal rank.
 The lemma is proved. \epr

-\begin{lemma} Let $\rho$, $\rho' \in Rep_k(Q)$ be exceptional representations with hill dimension vectors.
-Then $F_{\rho,\rho'}$ has maximal rank. \end{lemma} \bpr From Definition \ref{hill} we see that $Q_{A\cap A'}$ is in Figure \eqref{star shaped quiver A cap A'}.
-Now the arguments are the same as the arguments after Figure \eqref{star shaped quiver A cap A'} in the proof of Lemma \ref{second comp hill}.
-In this case we use Lemma \ref{big lemma} in its full generality, when both representations have non-decreasing dimension vectors, so far we used it with one constant dimension vector and one non-decreasing dimension vector. \epr Combining Lemmas \ref{two hill components}, \ref{second comp hill} and \ref{lemma with units} we obtain: \begin{prop} Let $Q$ be a star shaped quiver.
-For any two exceptional representations $\rho, \rho' \in Rep_k(Q)$, whose dimension vectors are hill or thin, the linear map $F_{\rho,\rho'}$ has maximal rank.
-In particular, for any two such $\rho, \rho'$ we have $\hom(\rho,\rho')=0$ or $\hom^1(\rho,\rho')=0$. \end{prop} In the end we discuss hill dimension vectors: \begin{lemma} Let $Q$ be a star-shaped quiver.
-The sum of any two hill vectors in $\NN^{V(Q)}$ is hill.
+Combining Lemmas \ref{second comp hill} and \ref{lemma with units} we obtain: \begin{prop} Let $Q$ be a star shaped quiver.
+For any two exceptional representations $\rho, \rho' \in Rep_k(Q)$, whose dimension vectors are hill or thin and they are not both hill, the linear map $F_{\rho,\rho'}$ has maximal rank.
+In particular, for any two such $\rho, \rho'$ we have $\hom(\rho,\rho')=0$ or $\hom^1(\rho,\rho')=0$. \end{prop}